- Do nursing mothers need additional calcium?

 Osteoporosis: Reduced risk with nursing? by Debbi Donovan, IBCLC

-Dietary Reference Intakes (DRI) and Recommended Dietary Allowances (RDA) from the US Department of Agriculture’s Food and Nutrition Information Center
+Dietary Reference Intakes (DRI) from the US Department of Agriculture’s Food and Nutrition Information Center

 Riordan J and Auerbach K. Breastfeeding and Human Lactation, 2nd ed.
 Boston and London: Jones and Bartlett, 1999.